Browse our online catalog by one of the categories listed below, or view our Special Collections.

 Make sure they are dry before they go into storage.

-Store in clump form or divided loose in paper or plastic bags.
-No peat moss.
+Store in clump form or divided loose in paper bags or cardboard boxes lined with newspaper.

 Dahlias do require a fair amount of care and maintenance throughout the year, probably more than the average garden plant.
 But for all your work, you will be rewarded with armloads of fresh cut flowers during late summer when most other garden plants have finished their bloom.
 Cut the flowers and enjoy their blooms.
 The more you cut them, the more they will bloom.